Ursuline Academy Summer SchooL

 3621S Programming I

-(Sophomore-Senior) This core semester course provides students with an introduction to critical thinking and problem solving through programming in Python, a high-level, general purpose language widely used in universities and industry.
+This course provides students with an introduction to critical thinking and problem solving through programming in Python, a high-level, general-purpose language widely used in universities and industry.
 Students learn fundamental programming concepts such as variables, function design and control flow with an emphasis on graphics.
 Best programming practices are emphasized as students design, code, debug, and test algorithms to solve real-world applications.
-This challenging course moves very fast and requires daily homework.
-Please carefully consider your available time and the need for consistent attendance before selecting this course.

-Summer I: 6/2 - 6/23; 8:40 a.m.-11:40 a.m. or 12:40 p.m.-3:40 p.m.
+Summer I: 6/4 - 6/26; 8:40 a.m.-11:40 a.m. or 12:40 p.m.-3:40 p.m.

-Summer II: 7/17 - 8/4; 8:40 a.m.-11:40 a.m. or 12:40 p.m.-3:40 p.m.
+Summer II: 7/14 - 8/1; 8:40 a.m.-11:40 a.m. or 12:40 p.m.-3:40 p.m.

 3665S Introduction to Robotics

-(Sophomore-Senior) This semester long course integrates the fundamentals of robot design, engineering, electronics, and programming.
+(Sophomore-Senior) This course integrates the fundamentals of robot design, engineering, electronics, and programming.
 The class will cover construction techniques, various locomotion systems, basic electronics, programming, and sensor-based control systems.
 Students will gain hands-on experience as they design their robots and participate in engineering challenges.

 English